egor-tensin/infra-ansible/roles/cloud_init_wait/README.md

-This role is used to wait until cloud-init is done initializing an instance.
+This role waits until cloud-init is done initializing an cloud VM.

-This is supposed to be the first role in a playbook; it is advisable to disable facts gathering so that the playbook can wait until a connection is established.
+This is supposed to be the first role in a playbook; facts gathering should be disabled so that the role can handle connectivity issues.